nidhi-girish/anishsujanani.github.io/_posts/2020-10-10-infosec-for-small-and-medium-sized-businesses.md

 - **Patch management** as a process is essential to a successful program.
 Patches released by vendors usually address security, performance and configuration issues on a periodic basis and should be applied to keep your systems up to date.

 ### How?
-- Tenable Nessus and the open-source OpenVAS are arguably the most well-known scanners out there.
+- [Tenable Nessus](https://www.tenable.com/products/nessus) and the [OpenVAS](http://www.openvas.org/) are arguably the most well-known scanners out there.
 Personally, I have used the free distribution of Nessus for periodically scanning my home network and have been more than happy with it.
 Both solutions offer a wide variety of scanning options, credentialed and non-credentialed, with updated information stores on the latest version details and patterns to look for across products, services and operating systems.
 Reporting options and extensibility through the API are offered by both.
 - With regards to patch management, you should be aware of possible system outages and downtimes that a patch failure could cause, for which you would need to be able to quickly roll-back or distribute workloads to a backup system.

 ## Privacy